top of page

 • Network, become partners, and to learn from each other’s experience.

-• Learn about ways to improve policy and enhance practices for families whose children have or are at risk of experiencing behavioral health and/or substance use challenges.
+• Learn about ways to improve policy and enhance practices for families whose loved ones have or are at risk of experiencing mental health and/or substance use disorders.

-• Acquire skills and strategies that will improve outcomes for families and their children.
+• Acquire skills and strategies that will improve outcomes for families and their loved ones.

-• Enrich understanding of different perspectives and common goals in support of all children, youth, and families.
+• Enrich understanding of different perspectives and common goals in support of all families and their loved ones.

 We welcome proposals that align with our theme, tracks, and National Core Competencies.